 If the target tables were created by another process - perhaps from a manual load through the File Data Loader, or through the Apex tool - there may be issues for the Data Sync tool when it tries to truncate and remove and recreate indexes, or with existing constraints on the table that do not match the constraints set up in the data loader tool.

 To fix this, have the tool drop and recreate the target table itself first.
 To do this, under the 'Target Tables' section, right click on the table name, and then select the 'Drop/Create/Alter Tables' option:

 Several options will be presented.
 Select the 'Create New' and also the 'Drop Tables'.
 This will drop the table created previously be the other process and recreate it with the tool.

-If the data set in BICS is large, performance can be improved by purging data that has reached a certain age.
+If the data set is large, performance can be improved by purging data that has reached a certain age.
 This age is calculated based on the date used in the filter for the Incremental Update.
 In this example any rows updated in the source table more than 30 days ago will be deleted.

 Once the source tables and files, and the load strategies have been defined, the job can be run by selecting the 'Run Job' button in the toolbar.

 Jobs can also be scheduled to run from the 'Job Schedules' sub tab.